dfkburnem/Duel-Tool-GUI/README.md

 # Duel Tool GUI

 This project provides a GUI for automating duels in DeFi Kingdoms.
 It allows users to configure duel settings which are saved and queue up multiple teams for dueling, automating matchmaking, entering duel lobby and complete duels transactions.
-Additionally, the tool allows users to specify a duel limit for each session and can facilitate challenging the champion by optimizing queueing for the minimum win streak.
+The tool allows users to specify a duel limit for each session and can facilitate challenging the champion by optimizing queueing for the minimum win streak.
+Once duel limit is reached, the currently selected team may be recharged to reset the duel limit and all rank rewards for a given realm may be collected using a single button.

 ## Installation